A Microscope into the Dark Matter of Interpretability

 The Feature Hierarchy

-There are three widely observed issues with SAEs, that all stem from this intuition:
+There are three widely observed issues with SAEs that stem from this intuition:

 Feature splitting.
 If you train a wider SAE, you will notice that more general features split into smaller, more specific features.